Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 Yes.
 The position in which you sleep can help your digestive system take advantage of the power of gravity.

+Have you ever wondered on which side to sleep?
 Here are a couple of tips on the best sleep position for your digestive system:

 1. Sleep On Your Left Side

-According to experts, sleeping on your left side might be better for the functioning of your digestive system.
+According to experts, sleeping on your left side is arguably the best sleeping position.
+It might be better for the functioning of your digestive system.
 There are a couple of reasons for this.
 For one, your stomach is located on the left side of the body and gravity can help waste move from your small intestine to the large intestine.
 Research has also found that sleeping on your left side reduces instances of acid reflux, with sleeping in all other positions including sleeping on your back, being associated with greater instances of acid reflux.Khoury, Ramez M., Luciana Camacho-Lobato, Philip O. Katz, Muhammad A. Mohiuddin, and Donald O. Castell.
 “Influence of spontaneous sleep positions on nighttime recumbent reflux in patients with … Continue reading .OPA Cancer Charity.

 2. Elevate The Head Of Your Bed